Classics

 Classics and Ancient History

 Our students acquire many skills which are readily transferable to a whole range of professions.
-You will have learned to think logically, to compile and evaluate evidence and to express yourself clearly and succinctly, both verbally and in writing.
+You will learn to search for, gather, and process information, to evaluate evidence and to express yourself clearly and succinctly, both verbally and in writing.

 Of those in employment: